gwastro/pycbc/docs/inference.rst

 ===================

-This page gives details on how to use the various parameter estimation executables and modules available in PyCBC, the ``pycbc.inference`` subpackage.
+This page gives details on how to use the various parameter estimation executables and modules available in PyCBC.
+The ``pycbc.inference`` subpackage is contains classes and functions for evaluating probability distributions, likelihoods, and running Bayesian samplers.

-The ``pycbc.inference`` subpackage uses other parts of the PyCBC toolkit.
-Of particular interest are:

-- ``pycbc.filter.autocorrelation`` : Autocorrelation function calculation.
-- ``pycbc.io.inference_hdf`` : Output datatype of ``pycbc_inference``.
-- ``pycbc.waveform.generator`` : Waveform generators for likelihood evaluation.

-These modules contain classes and functions involved in running the samplers.
-Other modules for PSD estimation, data conditioning, and filtering as well.

 =================================================
 Sampling the parameter space: ``pycbc_inference``